yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ### Problem 4: Implementing the Bubble Objects (110 points) ###

 You will be using the MVC pattern to implement the game objects.
-Thus, a game object is represented by the triad: **model**, to store the state of the object; **view**, to represent the object on the screen; and **controller**, to manage the model and the view.
+Thus, a game object is represented by the triad: **Model** - to store the state of the object; **View** - to represent the object on the screen; and **Controller** - to manage the model and the view.

 1. **Model** - There are two important aspects regarding the object model.
 In this problem set, you are concerned mostly with the position of the object on the screen, such that you can save and restore the object to that position using the buttons at the bottom created in the walkthrough at the start of this problem set.
 However, be aware that for the next problem set the game objects state will be more complex as you develop a representation required for the physics engine. **(10 points)**